Murder in Delaware law: Felony murder rule

 Like most states, Delaware employs the standard of the felony murder rule.
 A murder where a victim dies during or shortly after the commission (or attempted commission) of any felony due to the offender's reckless conduct is punishable as first-degree murder.
 If it is during negligent conduct, it is punishable as second-degree murder.

 Murder by abuse or neglect

 Two other forms of murder in Delaware law are first- and second-degree murder by abuse or neglect of a minor.
 First-degree murder by abuse or neglect constitutes when a perpetrator recklessly causes the death of a child through an act of abuse and/or neglect of the child or when the perpetrator has engaged in a previous pattern of abuse and/or neglect of the child.
 It is punishable by 15 years to life imprisonment without the possibility of parole, the same as second-degree murder.
 Second-degree murder by abuse or neglect constitutes when a perpetrator causes the death of a child through criminal negligence.
-It is punishable by 2 to 25 years in prison, the same as manslaughter.
+It is punishable by 10 to 25 years in prison.